shrihankp/hml/README.md

 ```
 Let it do its work.
 It will ask for confirmations on some things, please do it!

+**NOTE: Only works on Android 10 and below!!
+Android 11 causes bootloops!**
 ---
 Bye!
 Enjoy!